xmartlabs/xl-blog/blogs/interoperability-make-your-systems-speak-to-each-other.md

 ---
-title: 'Interoperability: Make Your Systems Speak to Each Other'
+title: "Interoperability: Make Your Systems Speak to Each Other"
-subtitle: ' '
+subtitle: " "
 permalink: /blog/healthcare-interoperability
 featured: true
 date: 2025-07-07